gbenga/stream-nature-frontend/README.md

 # Stream Nature

-Stream Nature provides individuals with access to the world's natural phenomena.
+Stream Nature gives individuals access to the world's natural phenomena.
 United through a common interest in nature, users can view and broadcast their own favourite nature spots.

 ### Table of Contents